 One of the most important lessons in life is to figure out a personal budget so you are never completely broke.
 Everyone has the dream that they are going to be rich one day and money will not be a problem.
-The truth is most people are going to have to go through a couple rough years before they are financially stable.
+The truth is most people are going to have to go through a couple of rough years before they are financially stable.
 However, if you know how to keep a good personal budget you will never want for necessities.
-Here are three tips for prioritizing personal budget.
+Here are three tips for prioritizing a personal budget.

 Start A Savings Account

-It may seem silly at first, but a savings account is a key to maintaining a great personal budget.
+It may seem silly at first, but a savings account is key to maintaining a great personal budget.
 There are going to be plenty of times when your bill might be a little extra because you had to order that boxing match, concert ticket, or new arrival shoes.
 If you ever find yourself in a financial bind your savings account can be a lifesaver.

 While it can be a great help, you should always remember not to rely on your savings week to week.
-You should try your best to cover everything you can and only spend what you have left over.
+You should try your best to cover everything you can and only spend what you have leftover.
 If you use your savings every time a bill is due you will not have your savings for very long.